mrhenry/go-getstream/README.md

 - [x] UnFollow another Feed (Unfollow, UnfollowKeepingHistory)
 - [x] Get Followers of this Feed (FollowersWithLimitAndSkip)
 - [x] Get list of Feeds this Feed is Following (FollowingWithLimitAndSkip)
-- [ ] Update one or more Activities

 Notification Feed